-One of the known issues in Microsoft Flow is to calculate next month’s date.
+One of the known challenges in Power Automate is to calculate next month’s date.
 When you use the DateTime connector quite often flow gives you a date that is roughly right.
 In this post I’m giving a number of steps that can calculate next month’s date.

 I’m starting with a Compose step to get the current date and time with the utcNow function.
 This step of course isn’t really needed.
 But it makes it easier to explain the solution.